karlot/sshclick/README.md

 ### Comment blocks and metadata in SSH Config

 SSHClick uses comments to add extra information which it can use to add concept of grouping and extra information to hosts.
-Special metadata lines start with `#@<tag>` or `# <tag>` followed by some of meta-tags like `group`, `desc`, `info`.
+Special metadata lines start with `#@<tag>:` or `# <tag>:` followed by some of meta-tags like `group`, `desc`, `info`.
 This are all considered group meta-tags, as they apply on the group level.
 Note that line separations above and below group header are added only for visual aid, they are ignored at parsing, but are included when modifying/generating SSH config file.

 This metadata headers can be added manually also in SSH config, or sshclick can add them and move hosts under specific group, using `sshc` cli tool